 We have signed various Merchant Agreements which entitle the lenders to our customer receipts.
 We accounted for the Merchant Agreements as loans under ASC 860 because while we provided rights to current and future receipts, we still had control over the receipts.
-The following table shows our Merchant Agreements as of September 30, 2018.
+Certain of these loans are guaranteed by an officer of the Company.
+The following table shows our Merchant Agreements as of March 31, 2019.